-Here’s how to find trigger points in your own jaw: using a bit pressure, drag your fingers slowly down the masseter muscle on one side of your face.
+Here’s how to find trigger points in your own jaw: using a bit of pressure, drag your fingers slowly down the masseter muscle on both sides of your face.
 Do this several times, experimenting with adding pressure, and notice if there are tender spots or small dense spots that roll under your fingers.
 Repeat on the other masseter.

 If you don’t have masseter trigger points, this usually feels pretty good.

 If you find trigger points in your masseters (and you can have other TMJ issues without them), there are several ways of treating them.